peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger ShiftRight(
         int numberBits);

 Returns an arbitrary-precision integer with the bits shifted to the right.
-For this operation, the arbitrary-precision integer is treated as a two's complement representation.
+For this operation, the arbitrary-precision integer is treated as a two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)).
 Thus, for negative values, the arbitrary-precision integer is sign-extended.

 <b>Parameters:</b>